rails/rails/guides/source/form_helpers.md

 </select>
 ```

-For each of these helpers, you may specify a `Date` or `Time` object instead of a number as the default value, and the appropriate temporal component will be extracted and used.
+For each of these helpers, you may specify a `Date` or `Time` object instead of a number as the default value (for example `<%= select_year Date.today, prefix: "party" %> ` instead of the above), and the appropriate temporal component will be extracted and used.

 Collection Related Helpers
 --------------------------